 The CPR defines eleven Thematic Objectives that will contribute to the implementation of the Europe 2020 strategy.
-The ETC covers all eleven Thematic Objectives.
-There is a potential for mainstreaming climate action in all Thematic Objectives.
-By doing so, the ETC can contribute towards reaching at least 20 % climate-related expenditure out of the overall EU budget.
+The ERDF covers all eleven Thematic Objectives whereas the CF focuses on five of them.
+Two of the Thematic Objectives are dedicated to climate action (mitigation, adaptation).
+However, climate action can be integrated in all of them.
+Through mainstreaming of climate action, the ERDF and the CF can contribute towards reaching at least 20 % climate-related expenditure out of the overall EU budget.